menu icon

 Supplies

-Vanilla extract isn't cheap to make so I decided not to use the 8-ounce canning jars that I had on hand and ordered small 4 oz. bottles for gift-giving instead.
-If you are making a batch for yourself just use what you have on hand, skip the label, and write on the jar lid with a Sharpie pen.
+• 4 oz. bottles: Since vanilla extract isn't cheap to make, I decided not to use the 8-ounce canning jars I had on hand and instead ordered small 4-ounce bottles for gift-giving.
+If you are making a batch for yourself, just use what you have on hand, skip the label, and write on the jar lid with a Sharpie pen.

 How to Make Homemade Vanilla Extract